PaddlePaddle/docs/doc/fluid/api_guides/low_level/distributed/cpu_train_best_practice_en.rst

 Improve communication speed
 ==============================

-To reduce the amount of communication data and improve communication speed, mainly using sparse updates, the current support for sparse update <../distributed/sparse_update.html>`_ is mainly :ref:`cn_api_fluid_layers_embedding`.
+To reduce the amount of communication data and improve communication speed is achieved mainly by using sparse updates, the current support for `sparse update <../layers/sparse_update_en.html>`_ is mainly :ref:`api_fluid_layers_embedding`.

 .. code-block:: python

 	data = fluid.layers.data(name='ids', shape=[1], dtype='int64')
 	fc = fluid.layers.embedding(input=data, size=[dict_size, 16], is_sparse=True)

-Among the above parameters:
+Among the parameters above:

 - :code:`is_sparse`: Use sparse updates to configure embedding.
-If the dict_size of embedding is large but the data is very small each time, it is recommended to use the sparse update method.
+If the dict_size of embedding is large but the number of data are very small each time, it is recommended to use the sparse update method.